department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/2023-01-patient-safety-notice-usability-testing/conversation-guide.md

 - On a scale from 1 to 5 where 1 is very dissatisfied, 2 is moderately dissatisfied, 3 is neutral, 4 is moderately satisfied, and 5 is very satisfied, please rate the experience of reaching this page from the inbox.
 How did you decide on that score?
 - How do you feel about that page that we saw before this one, the one with Only use messages for non-urgent needs?
 What makes you say that?
-- Did you feel any confusion about seeing that page when you selected "Start a new message"?
-What makes you say that?
+- On a scale from 1 to 5 where 1 is very confusing, 2 is confusing, 3 is neutral, 4 is not really confusing, 5 is not at all confusing please rate your feelings about seeing that page when you selected "Start a new message"?
+How did you decide on that score?
 - How would you describe the purpose of that page?

 Thank you.
 Please scroll down and click "Send."